 Our three-day event includes speakers, guided walks, land and water-based field trips, exhibits, and educational activities for children and adults.
-See more information about our festival program activities and event scheduling.
-Registration for field trips starts August 1.
+Plan to spend the weekend in Edmonds, birding and meeting other birders, naturalists, photographers, and people engaged in fascinating bird research projects.

 Edmonds Welcomes Birders From Everywhere